Taurus Gold Corp. Engages Senergy for Marketing Services

 Edmonton, Alberta--(Newsfile Corp. - September 25, 2023) - Taurus Gold Corp.
 (CSE: TAUR) (OTCQB: TARGF) ("Taurus" or the "Company") announces that it has retained Senergy Communications Capital Inc. ("Senergy") to provide digital media and capital markets communications services to the Company.
 Senergy is a digital marketing firm that will assist with online communications and strategies with the goal of increasing awareness of the Company and its projects.
-In consideration for these services, Taurus Gold Corp. has agreed to pay Senergy Cad$25,000 for up to a one-month period commencing October 1st, 2023.
+The nature and platform of the promotional activity will be digital communications on the Senergy website social media platforms such as YouTube, Instagram, TikTok and Twitter.
+In consideration for these services, Taurus Gold Corp. has agreed to pay Senergy Cad$25,000 for up to a one-month period commencing October 1st, 2023, and ending October 31st 2023.
 The engagement of Senergy may be extended by mutual consent of the Company and Senergy.
+Aleem Fidai, Founder and CEO of Senergy maybe contacted regarding Taurus Gold Corp at 778-772-6740 or aleem@senergy.capital.
+Company website and address are www.senergy.capital and 1122 Mainland Street Unit 228, Vancouver BC.

 To the Company's knowledge, Senergy does not have any interest, directly or indirectly, in Taurus Gold Corp. or its securities or any right or intent to acquire such an interest.